tylersernett/grecalc/readme.md

 # GRE Calculator Dashboard
 An emulation of the GRE calculator & timer.

 Problem: The GRE PowerPreps are buried deep in the ETS website, requiring login and multiple steps to open, creating a barrier to quick practice.
-Furthermore, the GRE calculator is quite particular -- practicing with a phone calculator or other advanced calculators do not properly reflect the limitations imposed by the GRE calculator (max display: 8 chars, only 1 active parentheses set allowed, other quirks)
+Furthermore, the GRE calculator is quite particular -- practicing with a phone calculator or other advanced calculators do not properly reflect the limitations imposed by the GRE calculator (max display is 8 characters, only 1 active parentheses set allowed, other quirks).

 Solution: The GRE Calculator Dashboard, which allows for access to the GRE calculator and timer applets in one convenient place.